Vasectomy Reversal in Nashville

 What to Expect After a Vasectomy Reversal

 Once a time span of 6 to 8 weeks has passed after the vasectomy reversal, you will attend a follow up appointment to provide a semen sample that will be examined to determine whether or not the procedure was effective.

 A Second Attempt

 If your first attempt at a vasectomy reversal was unsuccessful, you can still try again.
 Sometimes, the surgery will prove ineffective due to a blockage that has formed within the vas deferens, or from other various complications.

-Each surgeon will have their own vasectomy reversal success rate, which is why it is advised to seek care from a highly trained and experienced surgeon like Dr. Pollard who has performed several other successful vasectomy reversals.
+Each surgeon will have their own vasectomy reversal success rate, which is why it is advised to seek care from a highly trained and experienced surgeon like Dr. Mark Flora who has performed several other successful vasectomy reversals.